 “Travel to Lagos?”

-“We have to relocate to Lagos, Zukora,” he says, impatient at your lack of understanding in how these things work.
-He has everything worked out: he is now your manager; you two will stay with a friend of his, Bolu, who knows a few radio DJs; you two will have to befriend those DJs; and if the song blows, strike a deal with a label and reach out to a major artiste for a remix: Flavour or Davido.
-“Aba is rotting away,” Chuka says.
+“We have to relocate to Lagos, Zukora,” he says, impatient at your lack of understanding of how these things work.
+He has everything worked out: he is now your manager; you two will stay with a friend of his, Bolu, a politician’s daughter who knows a few radio DJs; you two will have to befriend those DJs; and if the song blows, strike a deal with a label and reach out to a major artiste for a remix: Flavour or Davido.
+“Aba is rotting away,” he adds.
 “Businesses are moving away.
 It can never recover from that whole kidnapping thing in 2010.”

 It is a drastic change of scenery, from the vibrant, noisy life of Aba South’s streets, with their open, refuse-filled gutters and smelly stagnant waters and perpetually-potholed roads that are rivers during the rains, to the stately, clean-street busyness of Victoria Island and its electrifying nightlife, the beautiful, lifeless mansions of Ajah tucked in behind inordinately high estate fences.
-By the time you settle into Bolu’s flat, into the room stuffed with dusty cartons that he has given you and Chuka, “Baby Mama” is everywhere.
-You play shows, mostly private shows for politicians and newly wealthy Lagos Boys eager to be seen as having arrived.
+By the time you settle into Bolu’s flat, into the room stuffed with dusty cartons that she has given you and Chuka, “Baby Mama” is everywhere.
+You play shows, mostly private shows for new-money Lagos Boys eager to be seen as having arrived.
 They don’t appear to be tiring of the same song.

 You expect the question to knock him off, dust off all that cool.
 It doesn’t.
 He says, “Yep.”
 It isn’t even grave enough to merit a proper “yes.”
 Since Dr. Uzodinma six years back, you haven’t been with a guy, a thirst that intensifies after each girl hits on you at a club, making you feel almost as though you don’t belong in your own skin.
 “How many people know?” you ask.